rhpvorderman/sequali/README.rst

       --max-unique-sequences MAX_UNIQUE_SEQUENCES
                             The maximum amount of unique sequences to gather.
-                            Larger amounts increase the sensitivity of finding overrepresented sequences and increase the accuracy of the duplication estimate, at the cost of increasing memory usage at about 50 bytes per sequence.
+                            Larger amounts increase the sensitivity of finding overrepresented sequences at the cost of increasing memory usage.
+      --deduplication-estimate-bits DEDUPLICATION_ESTIMATE_BITS
+                            Determines how many sequences are maximally stored to estimate the deduplication rate.
+Maximum stored
+                            sequences: 2 ** bits * 7 // 10.
+Memory required: 2 **
+                            bits * 24

 Acknowledgements
 ================